ansible/ansible-documentation/docs/docsite/rst/vault_guide/vault_encrypting_content.rst

 Advantages and disadvantages of encrypting files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 File-level encryption is easy to use.
 Password rotation for encrypted files is straightforward with the :ref:`rekey <rekeying_files>` command.
-Encrypting files can hide not only sensitive values, but the names of the variables you use.
-However, with file-level encryption the contents of files are no longer easy to access and read.
+Encrypting files can hide not only sensitive values but the names of the variables you use.
+However, with file-level encryption, the contents of files are no longer easy to access and read.
 This may be a problem with encrypted tasks files.
 When encrypting a variables file, see :ref:`tip_for_variables_and_vaults` for one way to keep references to these variables in a non-encrypted file.
-Ansible always decrypts the entire encrypted file when it is when loaded or referenced, because Ansible cannot know if it needs the content unless it decrypts it.
+Ansible always decrypts the entire encrypted file when it is loaded or referenced because Ansible cannot know if it needs the content unless it decrypts it.

 .. _creating_files: